osawa-naotaka/unisearch/README.en.md

 ### GPULinearIndex

 GPULinearIndex uses the exact same algorithm as LinearIndex for exact match search.
 Also, when the fuzzy search string exceeds 32 characters, it uses the same algorithm as LinearIndex.
 For fuzzy search, the bitap algorithm is implemented on the GPU.
 A search thread is created for every character position in the index, and a match search based on the bitap algorithm is performed for the length of the search string.
+The backend uses WebGPU, and the bitap algorithm is implemented in wgsl.

 ### HybridBigramInvertedIndex